29 - 30 March 2019 ‘Mixed Media Spring Wild Flower Meadow and woodland’ Sandpiper Studio, The Wirral

 A great mixed media painting weekend at the Sandpiper Studio in South Wirral.
-Our subject, a wild flower meadow/field which has returned wild, explores a new angle to expressive landscape painting over this exciting mixed media weekend.
-With the inclusion of wild flowers in the landscape we will focuses on colour, shape, pattern and texture in so many exciting ways during the course of both days (1 painting over two days).
+With the inclusion of wild flowers in the landscape we will focuses on colour, shape, pattern and texture in so many exciting ways.

 Using watercolour, gouache, pastel and acrylic ink you will learn how to become more expressive as artists with all these media as they interact to create a painting full of visual impact and intregue.

 Using big brush techniques and a bold approach, you will be shown how to control large washes of colour in multiple layers whilst at the same time learning how to be more expressive as painters at the same time painting instinctively balancing spontaineity with control.